Miss Anesu Dodzo

 Your fitness to practise is impaired by reason of your physical and/or mental health.

-1. The Panel had sight of information that Notice of these proceedings was posted to the Registrant at her registered address on 23 October 2018 and that, on the same date, a copy was emailed to her at her registered email address.
-The Panel was also provided with un-redacted copies of the correspondence with the Registrant and an extract from the Register showing the Registrant’s address.
+1. The Panel had sight of information that Notice of these proceedings was posted to the Registrant at her registered address on 30 October 2019 and that, on the same date, a copy was emailed to her at her registered email address.
+The Panel had sight of un-redacted copies of the correspondence with the Registrant and an extract from the Register showing the Registrant’s address.
 The Panel determined that Notice of this hearing had been properly served in accordance with Rules 3 and 6 of the Health and Care Professions Council (Health Committee) (Procedure) Rules 2003.

 Proceeding in absence of the Registrant

 2. The Panel heard the submission of Ms Navarro on behalf of the HCPC to proceed in the absence of the Registrant.
 Ms Navarro informed the Panel that the Registrant has not replied to the Notice of today’s hearing.
 She said the Registrant has not been in contact with the HCPC.
 Ms Navarro indicated that she had telephoned both landline and mobile telephone numbers for the Registrant but found that these had been disconnected.

 3. The Panel accepted the Legal Assessor’s advice and took into account the HCPTS Practice Note on ‘Proceeding in Absence of the Registrant’.